bongo227/Atomical/doc/doc_gen.md

 ```

 #### Releasing memory back to the pool
 Releasing memory back into the pool is as simple as adding the slice back into the free list.
-If the pool is full then the element starts a new freelist.
+If the pool is full then the element starts a new free list.
 ```
 FUNCTION poolRelease(pool, element)
     IF poolFull(pool) THEN